-This initiative has assisted countless disabled individuals and groups throughout the UK to achieve a variety of goals in diverse areas ranging from education, the arts, sport and recreation to small businesses.
+This initiative provides practical support for the pursuance of achievements by those with disabilities.
+The scheme has assisted countless disabled individuals and groups throughout the UK to achieve a variety of goals in diverse areas ranging from education, the arts, sport and recreation to small businesses.

-We look at all applications and, depending on the nature of the request, the scheme may help towards or provide the equipment, training, services, further education or other practical support required by the successful applicant.
+We look at all applications and, depending on the nature of the request, the Foundation may help towards or provide the equipment, training, services, further education or other practical support required by the successful applicant.

-2005 saw the creation of a central resource information website for amputees, their families and friends, carers and healthcare professionals.
+2005 saw the creation of the Limb Loss Information Centre, a central resource information website for amputees, their families and friends, carers and healthcare professionals.

 2010 saw the launch of this exciting new initiative by the Douglas Bader Foundation.
-BADER BRAVES was created as a joint acknowledgement of Sir Douglas Bader’s Honourary Chieftainship of a Canadian Indian Tribe and the bravery of children with limb deficiencies and other disabilities in their efforts to lead normal lives.
+Bader Braves was created as a joint acknowledgement of Sir Douglas Bader’s Honourary Chieftainship of a Canadian Indian Tribe and the bravery of children with limb deficiencies and other disabilities in their efforts to lead normal lives.

 It is a tremendous honour, limited to just 40 living people, to be awarded a Chieftainship and one of which Sir Douglas was extremely and justifiably proud.

 At the inception of Bader Braves there were very few initiatives aimed specifically at helping children and their families coping with limb deficiency and other disabilities.

 Bader Braves was founded with Douglas Bader’s indomitable spirit and the courage of the Kainai Indians in mind and the Young Aviators Days and Events we offer are intended to be inspirational and encouraging in nature.